mgi166/embulk-filter-eval/README.md

       - id: value + 1
       - account:
       - time: Time.now
-      - comment: "'Evil is Evil! ' + value"
+      - comment: "'Eval is Evil! ' + value"
 ```

 `value` is an element of the column.